whyaz/whyaz/README.md

 # WhyAZ

 A website about why we love living and working in Arizona: [why.az](http://why.az/).
 The illustrations on this site are drawn with HTML and CSS.
-Read more about it on meltmedia's blog: [Why WhyAZ?](http://blog.meltmedia.com/2013/08/why-whyaz/)
+Read more about it on Lynn Fisher's blog: [Why WhyAZ?](https://lynnandtonic.com/thoughts/entries/why-whyaz/)

+The site is maintained by [Lynn Fisher](https://github.com/lynnandtonic).
+Reach out with questions: [@lynnandtonic](https://twitter.com/lynnandtonic) on Twitter.

 ## Contributing